 Alchemy works in an open book process to provide the budget for the weeHouse + Transportation and we work with your local General Contractor to fill-in budget numbers for the other elements.
 For more information about contracts, contractors and costs, download this helpful flier.

 This map shows you where weeHouses have been built to-date.
 Occasionally, built weeHouse projects are available for public viewing via home tours, exhibitions, special events (did you know a weeHouse was in Times Square?), ‘on parade’, and various other times.
 Stay in touch with us via weeMail for news on all opportunities.
 We try to keep our clients’ privacy intact as much as possible.

 How about taking a weeVacation?!
 There are a number of weeHouses that are available for vacation rental through the owner.
-This would be a great way to see and experience a weeHouse prior to starting a project with Alchemy.
+This is a great way to see and experience a weeHouse prior to starting a project with Alchemy.
 Check out the listings on our webpage LINK.

 Alchemy is an architecture firm, and as such, does the design work and documentation for the weeHouse.
 We work with independent factories around the United States and Canada to build/produce the weeHouse.
 The factories also build other homes and structures.
 Respecting their business environment, safety guidelines and timelines, Alchemy does not organize tours or visits.
 Occasionally during production, factories will allow tours for the weeHouse owner.